 The Sperry MK-1A Automatic Direction Finder Control Unit was very similar to the older Sperry MK-1 unit that NC1946 had on-board.
 Exceptions: One tuning crank instead of two and a slightly different dial display.

 The use of this instrument would have been required by the pilots to maintain the proper and safe course.
 The visual lighted airway beacons had been blacked out due to war time security threats.

 At approximately 7:19 PM, TWA Flight 3 collided with Potosi Mountain on a magnetic heading of 220 degrees.
 The flight was nearly six miles off course.

 This pencil sketch depicts TWA Flight 3's initial left wing impact with a ledge of Potosi Mountain (M. McComb 11/92).

 Even though witnesses reported the plane hitting the mountain, the media initially reports the plane missing.
 It was than presumed all were killed.
 By January 18th, it was confirmed that no one survived, including actress Carole Lombard.

 The rescue party consisted of miners, ranchers, and cowboys from the Las Vegas and Goodsprings area.
 (Lostflights Photo)

 A CAB accident investigator examines the inverted tail section of NC1946.
 One of the few pieces of aircraft structure that survived the impact and post impact fire.
 (Bettman Archives)

 Wreckage of NC1946 the following day after the accident.
 (Lostflights Photo)

-It did not take long for the "Rescue Team" to realize this would be a recovery operation.
+It did not take long for the "Rescue Party" to realize this would be a recovery operation.
 Here we see both military personnel and civilians working to recover victims at the site.
 (Bettman Archives)